-Originally held along the Champs-Elysées, this Christmas market (the biggest and most popular in Paris) moved to the Tuileries Gardens for 2018.
+Originally held along the Champs-Elysées, this Christmas market (the biggest and most popular in Paris) moved to the Tuileries Gardens in 2018 where it has remained since.
 It’s a maze of little chalets offering food, drink, sweets, champagne, and plenty of great locally made items including soaps, purses, hats and scarves, jewellery, and ornaments.
 It’s also a very family friendly Paris Christmas market as there are several rides and a place to take photos with Santa, making it perfect for children.
 This is one of the busiest Christmas markets in Paris, but the atmosphere is sure to get you in the festive spirit.

 Closest metro: Tuileries

 Saint Germain Des Pres

 This is another smaller market, but it has a lot to offer, especially in terms of more luxury, quality items.
 Think leather bags and artisanal chocolates and jams.
 It’s also one of the prettiest Christmas markets, so I recommend coming in the evening so you can see it all lit up.